uesseu/chainiter/README.md

 ### print(self) -> 'ChainIter'
 Just print the content.
 Returns self.
+It is based on print function.
+If you prefer logging tool, use log function.

+### log(self, logger: logging.Logger, level: int = logging.INFO) -> 'ChainIter'
+Use logger and write log.

 ### reduce(self, func:Callable) -> Any
 Simple reduce function.